electron/debian-sysroot-image-creator/README.md

-This reposiroty contains a set of scripts for creating linux sysroot images, copied from Chromium.
+This repository contains a set of scripts for creating linux sysroot images, copied from Chromium.

 It adds some necessary dependencies for Electron and uploads the images to Electron's Azure storage container.